xpipe-io/xpipe-io.github.io/docs/cli/index.md

-# X-Pipe CLI
+# XPipe CLI

-The command-line interface of X-Pipe is a fundamental part of the X-Pipe project.
+The command-line interface of XPipe is a fundamental part of the XPipe project.
-It gives you the ability to easily access all X-Pipe features on all operating systems.
+It gives you the ability to easily access all XPipe features on all operating systems.

 ## Setup

-In case you used an installer to set up X-Pipe on your system, all environment variable related setup to access the CLI executable from the command-line should already be done.
+In case you used an installer to set up XPipe on your system, all environment variable related setup to access the CLI executable from the command-line should already be done.
 You can easily verify this by typing ``xpipe --help`` in a terminal.

-In case the ``xpipe`` command can not be found or you are using a portable distribution, you can look up the [environment variables](../installation#environment-variables) section in the installation manual to add the X-Pipe CLI to your path variable.
+In case the ``xpipe`` command can not be found or you are using a portable distribution, you can look up the [environment variables](../installation#environment-variables) section in the installation manual to add the XPipe CLI to your path variable.

 ## Getting Started